Joey2004-B/programs/README.md

-# PYTHON SCRIPTS!
+# SCRIPTS!
-This repository is my first GitHub repository.
-This one contains Python programs that I made.
-They all work well on Windows (I use that OS.), and maybe Linux and MacOS (unless otherwise noted).
+This *repository* is my __first GitHub repository.__ This one contains Python programs (This repository may include some Bash scripts) that I made.
+They all work well on Windows (I use that OS.), and maybe Linux(This one, I also use, and I use it often.) and MacOS (I never used it) (unless otherwise noted).
 Feel free to review any of the code in this repository.
 Reviews are appreciated.
 They help code get better.
 ## Word counter
  >Uploaded!